 Clause 6.21.2 describes the procedures of Location Accuracy Analytics retrieved by LMF.

-Clause 6.21.3 describes the procedures of UE Mobility Analytics retrieved by AMF.NOTE: In this release of specification, only AMF and LMF can be NF service consumers to NWDAF.
+Clause 6.21.3 describes the procedures of UE Mobility Analytics retrieved by AMF.

+Clause 6.21.X describes the procedures of ML model for LMF-based AI/ML Positioning retrieved from NWDAF.

+NOTE: In this release of specification, only AMF and LMF can be NF service consumers to NWDAF.

 The procedure in Figure 6.21-1 can be used by a 5GC NF involved in 5GC location services to get optional assistance from NWDAF as shown below.